 – Elsa, I said, because I couldn’t stand it any more, Go see Salil for me and ask him if you can stay there.
 He’ll arrange it with his mum.
 Tell him that I’ll come see him tomorrow morning.
 We’ll have a conversation, the three of us.

 On the doorstep I added for a joke –

-She nodded seriously as if, destiny-wise, she didn’t have fifteen or twenty men who would have waited for her, kept her happy.
+She nodded seriously as if, destiny-wise, she didn’t have fifteen or twenty men who would have waited on her, kept her happy.
 I watched her leave in the sunlight, her walk like a subtle dance.
-I gave it about a week before my dad would want her again.
+I gave it about a week before my dad would want to be with her again.

 – Wouldn’t it?